astronite/project1-pdoluweera1/README.md

 ## Technical Problems encountered
 One problem that I encountered in the initial development was naming the ".env" file as "env".
 This caused my api keys to malfunction.

 A major issue I had with pushing my app to heroku was making sure my heroku config vars matched with what was in my ".env" file.
 In my case there was a mismatch in the name of the vars.
 The name on heroku config vars must match the ".env" file.
+This caused my genius calls specifically to malfunction on heroku despite working fine in my local testing environment.

 An important command when investigating deployment issues on heroku was
 ```heroku logs --tail --app [app name]"``` This gave specific error messages which could be easily googled.